h3abionet/h3agwas/README.md

      ```

     Note that the AMI is the H3ABionet AMI ID, which you should use.
 The other information such as the keys, sharedStorageID and subnetID you have to set to what you have.

+The instructions below assume you are using nextflow.
+If you launch the machine directly, the user will be `ec2-user`; if you use the instructions below, you will be told who the user on Amazon instance is (probably the same userid as your own machine).

 2. Create the cloud.
 For the simple example, you only need to have one machine.
 If you have many, big files adjust accordingly.